flippingbook/FlippingBookOnlineAPIDocs/src/README.md

 |TrackedPublicationLink-notViewedUntil|Account, Publication, Link|Tracked link was not viewed in the specified time window.|
 |TrackedPublicationLink-download|Account, Publication, Link|Download or print button has been clicked in the publication referenced by the tracked link.|

-All events should have `trigger` and `eventData` properties in their data.
+All events should have a `trigger` and `eventData` properties in their data.